 - 2018, c.
 27, s.
 393

-32 (1) The Commission shall not approve a law made under paragraph 5(1)(d) for financing of capital assets for the provision of local services on reserve lands unless
+32 (1) The Commission shall not approve a law made under paragraph 5(1)(d) with respect to a loan referred to in paragraph 74(a) unless

 (a) the First Nation has obtained and forwarded to the Commission a certificate in respect of their financial performance, issued by the First Nations Financial Management Board under subsection 50(3); and

-(b) the First Nation has unutilized borrowing capacity in respect of that loan.
+(b) the First Nation has sufficient unutilized borrowing capacity in respect of that loan.

 Marginal note:Copy and certificate

-(2) On approving a law made by a First Nation under paragraph 5(1)(d) for financing of capital assets for the provision of local services on reserve lands, the Commission shall provide the First Nations Finance Authority with
+(2) On approving a law made by a First Nation under paragraph 5(1)(d) with respect to a loan referred to in paragraph 74(a), the Commission shall provide the First Nations Finance Authority with

 (a) a true copy of the law registered under subsection 31(4); and